DonHulieo/duff/README.md

 local entities = exports['duf']:FindEntitiesInLOS(source, flags, maxDistance)
 ```

-Where `flags` is a combination of the following:
+Where `flags` is one of the following:

 ```lua
 local flags = {